-\section{Multiple Splits}
+\subsection{Multiple Splits}

 \citet{shchur2018pitfalls} argue that different train/valid/test splits of datasets may have a non-negligible impact on the performance of GNN models for the node classification task.
 To investigate the influence of different splits on our hypothesis, we construct train/valid/test split for each dataset following \citet{pmlr-v48-yanga16} over $10$ random seeds.
-As each experiment is repeated $10$ times, a total of $100$ results is obtained for a specific setting, i.e., specific $\alpha$ or $\beta$ or $\gamma$ and noise ratio.
-Similar to the results of one split, we report the mean and standard deviations of the $100$ results in Figure~\ref{fig:multi-split}.
-Although the standard deviation increases since we introduce more variation in the multi-split setting, the general trend remains the same, as shown in Figure~\ref{fig:multi-split}.
-Our conclusion drawn in the main text still holds: \emph{perturbations of the graph structure strongly influence the performance of the GCN and adding a node feature kernel can robustify the GCN against such perturbations}.
+As each experiment is repeated $10$ times, a total of $100$ results is obtained for a specific setting, i.e., specific $\alpha$, $\beta$ or $\epsilon$.
+Similar to the results of one split, we report the mean and standard deviations of the $100$ results in Table~\ref{tab:multi-split}.
+Although the standard deviation increases since we introduce more variation in the multi-split setting, the general trend remains the same, as shown in Table~\ref{tab:multi-split}.
+Our conclusion drawn in the main paper still holds: \emph{perturbations of the graph structure strongly influence the performance of the GCN and adding a node feature kernel can robustify the GCN against such perturbations}.